selected blog image

 • You must wait until the end of the tax year to make any changes.

-Advantages and disadvantages to flat tax reporting
+Advantages and disadvantages of flat tax reporting

 Keep in mind that the flat tax reporting method isn’t always advantageous to the taxpayer.
 In fact, the flat tax regime usually makes more sense for single entrepreneurs.
 This is because they often have fewer discounts and bonuses to claim.
 Take for example those for an unemployed spouse, or for having children.